DmitriySalnikov/GodotPCKExplorer/README.md

 # Godot PCK Explorer

 It is a viewer and editor for Godot Engine's PCK files with the ability to extract content and create new packages.
+Supports Godot 3 and 4.

 [Download](#download).